AdobeDocs/adobeio-events/intro/webhooks_intro.md

 For Creative Cloud Asset events, you&rsquo;ll need to add the Creative Cloud Libraries to your integration and implement the User Auth UI; see [Setting Up Creative Cloud Asset Events](../using/cc-asset-event-setup.md) for details.

-## Authenticating events
+## Security Considerations

 Your webhook URL must by necessity be accessible from the open internet.
 This means third-party actors can send forged requests to it, tricking your application into handling fake events.

 To prevent this from happening, Adobe I/O Events will add a `x-adobe-signature` header to each HTTP request it sends to your webhook URL, which allows you to verify that the request was really made by Adobe I/O Events.

-This signature or &ldquo;message authentication code&rdquo; is computed using a cryptographic hash function and a secret key applied to the body of the HTTP request.
+This signature or "message authentication code" is computed using a cryptographic hash function and a secret key applied to the body of the HTTP request.
 In particular, a SHA256 [HMAC](https://en.wikipedia.org/wiki/HMAC) is computed of the JSON payload, using the **Client Secret** provided in the `Adobe Developer Console` as a secret key, and then turned into a Base64 digest.
 You can find your client secret in the *Credentials* tab for your event registration in Console.

 Upon receiving a request, you should repeat this calculation and compare the result to the value in the `x-adobe-signature` header, and reject the request unless they match.
 Since the client secret is known only by you and Adobe I/O Events, this is a reliable way to verify the authenticity of the request.

+> Adobe strongly encourages validating your webhook deliveries using this mechanism to avoid processing "events" received from malicious third-party actors.

 **HMAC check implementation in JavaScript (pseudo-code):**

 ```javascript